Helping a failing residence permits service pass its government assessment

 Building a flexible but robust service

 Upon joining the project, we conducted a technical review of the service requirements and analysed the existing software in use across the Home Office.
-We identified progress made on open-source libraries within HMPO and performed a spike to evaluate the feasibility of reusing these libraries within a central framework.
+We identified progress made on open-source libraries by the Passport Office and performed a spike to evaluate the feasibility of reusing these libraries within a central framework.
 The findings from this investigation informed the development of the service, addressing the panel’s concerns regarding the reliance on proprietary software in the previous solution.

 We developed all of this using a process of continuous testing and deployment.
-By enabling the team to make releases and improvements to the software quickly, easily and regularly we could ensure we were able to be responsive to changes in business and end user needs.
-For instance, during busy periods, we could quickly update the service’s response times so caseworkers weren’t overburdened with queries and user expectations were better managed
+By making releases and improvements to the software quickly, easily and regularly, we were responsive to changes in business and end user needs.
+For instance, during busy periods, we could quickly update the service’s response times so caseworkers weren’t overburdened with queries and user expectations were better managed.

 The service passed on our first Beta assessment, and subsequent Live assessment, validating that our approach fully aligned with GDS standards.
 It was also fully GDPR-compliant, as we ensured only necessary personal information was shared securely with UKVI caseworkers in order to allow the processing of the user’s enquiry.

-By taking a user centred approach, validating the design of the service through continuous user research, and making the forms accessible and easy to use, the new service achieved 95% digital take up.
+By taking a user centred approach, validating the design of the service through continuous user research, and making the forms accessible and easy to use, the new service achieved 95% digital uptake.

-It also provided more detailed and actionable management information to support senior decision-making within the unit and supplied monthly reports detailing service capability and KPIs to support knowledge transfer.
+The improved service also provided more detailed and actionable management information to support senior decision-making within the unit.
+Supplying monthly reports detailing service capability and KPIs to support knowledge transfer.

-Finally, we developed and tested an accessible country selector that enabled screen reader users to complete the form in just five minutes.
-By making the selector available on GitHub, it is now being used by numerous other services and departments, allowing them to benefit from the work we delivered.
+Finally, the accessible country selector we developed is now being used by numerous other services and departments, allowing them to benefit from the work we delivered.

-Following this engagement, Marvell Consulting provided live support (Level 3) to UKVI’s Biometric Residence Permit services for over 2 years.
+Following the initial engagement, we provided live support (Level 3) to the services for over 2 years.

 After many years of delivering a successful service, the Home Office will soon be retiring the service, as BRPs are being replaced by eVisas.